 Being charged with assault and battery should not be taken lightly.
 Accusations of violence can result in jail time, fines, and damage to one’s reputation.
 Being convicted can lead to additional hardships down the line, affecting where you may be allowed to live and work, or even taking away your right to vote.

 Do not let your rights, good name, and freedom be stripped from you without a fight.
-Talk to the top Los Angeles criminal defense attorneys at Werksman Jackson & Quinn LLP.
+Talk to the top Los Angeles violent crime defense attorneys at Werksman Jackson & Quinn LLP.
 You deserve an experienced legal team that delivers results for its clients time after time.
 Call us at (213) 688-0460 to set up a free consultation today.

 Assault and battery are separate criminal charges in California.
 The difference between assault and battery can be confusing, especially since the phrase "assault and battery" is often used.
 This leads people to believe they are the same thing, when in fact they are not.